dmbarbour/wikilon/docs/AwelonLang.md

 Texts must be valid UTF-8, forbidding C0 and DEL (except LF, in multi-line texts).
 Inline texts additionally forbid the double quote.
 There are no character escapes excepting indentation after LF for multi-line text.

-Awelon is designed to work with acceleration and editable views to provide a complete programming experience.
-Acceleration supports efficient arithmetic with natural numbers and other common models, while editable views can effectively extend Awelon's syntax to support decimal numbers, lambdas, records, and so on.
-These are discussed in detail, below.
+Awelon is designed to work with *Editable Views* to provide a complete data entry and extraction experience, such as input of integer or decimal values or labeled records.
+Additionally, *Acceleration* is essential to achieve performance from natural numbers and other common data models.
+The use of editable views and acceleration is discussed below.

 ## Binary Data